panzerdp/dmitripavlutin.com/content/posts/155-sparse-dense-arrays/index.md

 console.log(isDense(names)); // logs true
 ```

 where `index in array` determines if the `array` has an item at `index` position.

 Here's an interesting question: are all arrays in JavaScript dense?
-Or maybe there are arrays for which `isDense(array)` would return `false`?
+Or there might be arrays when `isDense(array)` would return `false`?

 Let's dig more!

 ## 2. Sparse arrays

-Unfortunately... there are situations when JavaScript arrays can have holes in them, also named a *sparse* array.
+Unfortunately... there are situations when JavaScript arrays can have holes in them.
+Such arrays are named *sparse*.

-For example, if you use the array literal but omit indicating an item, then a hole is created instead of the missing item.
+For example, if you use the array literal but omit indicating an item, then a hole is created in the place of the missing item.
 And as result a sparse array is created:

 ```javascript
 const names = ['Batman', , 'Bane'];